adolgert/provda/docs/process.rst

 git remote called "origin" and the hash of the branch that made it.
 The process Used the script source.

- - *id* ǂ The object hash of the script in Git, or its full path if not in Git.
+ - *id* + The object hash of the script in Git, or its full path if not in Git.
- - *prov:type* ǂ The name of the script relative to its repository root.
+ - *prov:type* + The name of the script relative to its repository root.
  - *unk:realPath* * The path to the script.
  - *unk:version_remote* * The Git remote, if it exists.
  - *unk:version_branch* * The Git branch, if it exists.